 Why We Should Be Listening to Folk Music

 Ever since the new RTÉ Folk Awards were launched in May, I’ve been thinking about what ‘folk music’ means to audiences now.
-Up until recently, the phrase ‘traditional music’ was the prevalent one because the word ‘folk’ had become so commercialised in the 60s and 70s that musicians had moved away from it.
+Up until recently, the phrase ‘traditional music’ was the prevalent one in Ireland because the word ‘folk’ had become so commercialised in the 60s and 70s that musicians had moved away from it.
 But now ‘folk’ as a descriptive term is back, influenced by its popularity in the UK and the USA, and it is used to describe an ever widening range of musics, from indie-folk to atmos-folk.
 It would be easy for its meaning to get entirely lost.
 And yet there are things happening in the world right now that should remind us of one of the most important characteristics of folk music, and compel us to listen to it much more carefully.

 The economics of folk